xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

    Added 2 new actions for Link: Jump and Dash.
 In current development, Link cannot be hit by any attack if he is jumping or dashing.
 Both actions have short cooldowns.
 Link cannot jump over blocks.

 - New Cheat Code Option (Patrick Cheng):
+   Keyboard input cheat code added.
+By directly tying in the cheat code during the game can activate the cheat code.
+A audio will be played when the cheat code is activated sucessfully.

 [Complete List of Controls]
 [W,A,S,D / Arrow Up,Left,Down,Right] Move Up,Left,Down,Right